Estimated reading time: 20 minutes

 I’m so proud of these budgeteers!

-As our budget challengers venture along, you may see their budget reports increase in data, which I expect, mainly because it’s a learning experience for everyone.
+As our budget challengers progress, you may notice their budget reports increasing in data, which I expect, mainly because it’s a learning experience for everyone.

 The more you do a task, the better you get at it and learn about what you are doing.

-The budget reports below will remain anonymous unless the writer uses their name; each will be unique.
+The budget reports below will remain anonymous unless the writer chooses to use their name; each will be unique.

 They get to choose how they report their Budget back to us.